gradle/gradle/design-docs/jdk9-support.md

     - Might not be reliable, as semantics of module and jar are somewhat different.
 - Support other JVM languages, generating modules based on dependency information.
 - Allow non-module consumers to consume modules, applying some validation at compile and runtime.
+    - This is possible already.
+Consumers loaded via classpath are part of an unnamed module and can read every other module.
 - Support Gradle plugins packaged as modules

 Abstractly: